fbpx

 Around three to five days is the about right amount of days to spend in Santorini.
 It’s not the best Greek island for a relaxing beach break or resort vacation of one week or more due to the crowds.
 It’s an island for exploring!

-Santorini Greece Blue Domed Roofs
+Tips for Santorini: Santorini Greece Blue Domed Roofs

 We seriously couldn’t get over how beautiful the island was!

-You’ll want to stay a minimum of three days in Santorini to make sure you see some ruins, watch a sunset, enjoy the beaches, and check out other cool things to do in Santorini.
-But you can have even more fun with four days in Santorini!
+You’ll want to stay a minimum of three days in Santorini to make sure you see some ruins, enjoy the breathtaking views, take a boat tour, and soak up the island’s charm.

 How To Travel to Santorini